-The Darragh index is an invaluable resource that you can search at the Library, to help you locate Germans living in Melbourne between 1861 and 1924.
+The Darragh index is an invaluable resource to help you locate Germans living in Melbourne between 1861 and 1924.

-Comprising over 1200 names, with a further 640 names of wives, children and parents appearing within most entries, this index was compiled using the Melbourne German Sick and Relief Society's archival records held at the State Library of Victoria.
+Comprising over 1200 names, with a further 640 names of wives, children and parents appearing within most entries, the index was compiled using the Melbourne German Sick and Relief Society's archival records held at State Library Victoria.
 This collection consists of minute books, membership records, financial records, published histories of the Society, photographs and various documents concerning friendly societies.

-In addition to the name and date of joining, or date of nomination if unsuccessful, there is also information about marital status on joining, occupation, date and place of birth, date of death, date of leaving, address at the time of joining, date of arrival in Victoria and on what ship.
+In addition to the name and date of joining the Society, or date of nomination if unsuccessful, there is also information about marital status on joining, occupation, date and place of birth, date of death, date of leaving, address at the time of joining, date of arrival in Victoria and on what ship.